apache/nuttx-apps/graphics/twm4nx/README.txt

        with the window drag movement.  it is hard to tell because of limitations in the touchscreen performance on the system that I am working with.
-    7. Icom drag movement includes logic to avoid collisions with other icons and with the background image.
+    7. Icon drag movement includes logic to avoid collisions with other icons and with the background image.
 That later is an issue.
 The background image image widget needs to be removed; it can occlude a dektop icon.
 We need to paint the image directly on the background without the use of a widget.
-    8. More issues with the background image:  I absords touchscreen presses without doing anything.
+    8. More issues with the background image:  It absorbs touchscreen presses without doing anything.
 It should bring-up the main menu menu just as any other region of the background.
 This would be easy to fix, but just replacing the background image widget is the better